What Is the Account Number on a Debit Card?

 Privacy Cards are currently accessible to most U.S. residents over 18 with a bank account or a debit card.
 Follow these steps to start using Privacy:

-- Visit the signup page
+- Visit the free signup page

 - Enter government-mandated KYC information